Seif-Dine-demri/Stm32-CanBus/README.md

 # Stm32-CanBus
 Two STM32 boards communicating by CAN interface.
-Each board increment an own variable and sends it by CAN to the other board.
+A push button wired to the first Stm32 board will increment an variable of the second board